robthompson16/support-for-early-career-teachers/content/ucl/year-1-fulfilling-professional-responsibilities.md

 caption: "Year 1"
 ---

-In this module you'll consider what it means to be professional, and approaches to managing your professional development.
+In this module you’ll consider what it means to be professional, and approaches to managing your professional development.

 ## Week 1: module audit